 When you divorce in Georgia, the court determines whether either parent owes child support – and if so, how much.
 Once the court orders child support, that order can be changed only if one of the parents asks the court to modify the original order.

 This article explains the rules for modification of child support in Georgia.
 For more information on Georgia family law, see our Georgia Divorce and Family Law page.
-For all of our articles on supporting children after divorce, see our Child Support area.
+For more information on supporting children after divorce, see our article on Georgia child support.

 If you lose your job, Georgia law gives you the right to immediately file a petition to modify your child support obligation.
-Although parents generally have to wait at least two years after filing for a previous modification of child support to file a new request, a parent who loses a job or suffers another hardship that results in a loss of at least 25% of that parent's income may file for modification of child support right away, whether or not two years have passed.
+Although parents generally have to wait at least two years after filing for a previous modification of child support to file a new request, a parent who loses a job involuntarily, or suffers another hardship that results in a loss of at least 25% of that parent's income, may file for modification of child support right away, regardless of whether two years have passed.

-The out-of-work parent gets another advantage, too: That parent's child support obligation will stop accruing at the original rate once the request for modification is served on the other parent.
+The out-of-work parent gets another advantage, too.
+The unemployed parent's child support obligation will stop accruing at the original rate once the request for modification is served on the other parent.
 The portion of the paying parent's child support obligation attributable to the lost income will not accrue (meaning that debt will not continue to pile up) as soon as the other parent is served.